HPI-Information-Systems/DBS1-Exercise/README.md

 The most important build tasks we want to use are:
 - `gradle run --args="<search keyword>"` to start your program with the given keyword.
 - `gradle test` to start the provided test suite to test your solutions.
-- `gradle packExercise` to pack your implementation for submission.
+- `gradle packSubmission` to pack your implementation for submission.

 If you have a Gradle plugin in your IDE (icon with an elephant), you should find these task there.
 You can also provide run arguments on these which is needed for `gradle run`.